bhargavisai20/BHARGAVI-SAI/README.md

 Usage

-Enter the username and password (default: prapul and password).
+Enter the username and password

 Follow the menu to make reservations, view train details, or exit.